 March 29, 2014

-We also the focus of an Action Lab at The Social Enterprise Conference, engaging the Harvard Business School and Harvard Kennedy School of Government community in our strategy toward sustainability.
+We were also the focus of an Action Lab at The Social Enterprise Conference, engaging the Harvard Business School and Harvard Kennedy School of Government community in our strategy toward sustainability.

 October 17, 2013

 The 2nd Annual Party Around the World was a great success!
 We had over 200 attendees, including many new faces, and collectively raised more than $16,000 toward the next class of our Medical Interpreter job training program!
 We are deeply grateful to you for making our work possible.

 September 17, 2013

 Our founder, Maria Vertkin, was nominated for the Community Call of Boston Young Leader of the Year Award.
 Read the bios here.